Eden is a great place to enjoy a walk with your family. There are many easy walks on level paths over short distances.

 The Eden Valley Daffodil Walk

-The Eden Valley Daffodil Walk is a picturesque walk through paths and lanes linking three Eden villages in memory of lives lost to coronavirus.
+The Eden Valley Daffodil Walk is a picturesque walk through paths and lanes linking three Eden villages.
+The walk is in memory of the lives lost to coronavirus.

 The walk will cover a six-mile route between Armathwaite, High Hesket and Low Hesket.
 24,000 bulbs have been planted by the local community as a memorial to all those who died during Covid-19 (both directly and indirectly).
 A species of narcissi have been especially chosen as they have nectar which will help the insect population along with the birds as well.

 The route will be marked with numerous areas of different species of daffodil displays.

 The route will be accessible on foot or by car, and has public transport links at Low Hesket and Armathwaite.
 Although, there are no public car parks on the route, the majority of which is on country lanes, there are places where a car can be parked at either end of the walk.